dannysu/hakyll-blog/pages/about-me.markdown

 title: About Me
 ---

-- Currently co-founder of [Kash Corp][6] (YC S14) - we get rid of credit card fees
+- Currently Co-Founder of [Kash Corp.][6]
+(YC S14) - we get rid of credit card fees
-- Well.ca mobile developer and warehouse software lead
+- Well.ca mobile software engineer and warehouse software lead
-- Microsoft SDE on Windows Mobile and Windows Phone 7 Bing Maps
+- Microsoft SDE on Windows Mobile and Windows Phone
 - University of Waterloo grad

 See [this page][1] for more details about my work experience.